manas-shinde/Rainbow-Canvas-Drawing/README.md

 - Oscillating line width for dynamic drawing effects.
 - Simple and intuitive interface.

+## Extra Features

+- Brush Size Selector: Uses a range input element to let users change the brush size.
+- Eraser Tool: Adds a button to switch the drawing color to white, simulating an eraser.
+- Save Button: Allows users to save their drawings as a PNG file.

 ## Installation

 To run this project locally, follow these steps: